The Return of the "King"

 I was a pretty nerdy kid growing up, so I thought it would be a really interesting play on words to call it Homecoming King.
 I would hope that when folks see the show, they see there is a positive message at the end, that we’re all kings and queens in our own right.

 Homecoming King is also a fitting title for your performance at the Mondavi Center.
-How do you feel about doing the show in front of a hometown crowd?
+How do you feel about filming your show for Netflix in front of a hometown crowd?